VladislavKabral/OrderTrack/README.md

    DB_PORT='Your database port'
    ```

-5. Then you need to start Kafka, MongoDB and Redis.
+5. Then you need to start Kafka, MongoDB, Redis and MailDev.
 The easiest way to do it is to use Docker containers.
    Redis:
    ```bash
    docker run -d --name redis -p 6379:6379 redis:latest